Look Up Free Cuyahoga County Public Records on Anyone

 4. When records have not been found, a ‘No record letter’ will be sent to the requestor, and a refund will be processed as a check back to the requestor.

-A screenshot of the application form used to obtain birth document.
+A screenshot of the application form used to obtain the birth document.

 Source: Ohio Department of Health23

-Mail in a Requests for Birth & Death Records
+Mail in a Request for Birth & Death Records

 Birth and death records and certificates can also be ordered by mail and the process to accomplish this is outlined below: